decidables/decidables/sites/detectable/src/threshold.md

 :::ui

-The box representing the measurement for each trial indicates whether it was a :ui['Present' Response] or :ui['Absent' Response] trial.
+The box representing the measurement for each trial indicates whether it was a :key['Present'] response or an :key['Absent'] response.
 The vertical bar represents the threshold.

 :::

 ## A higher or lower threshold

 In the example above, the threshold was set at the neutral point, where the evidence is equally suggestive of :key[signal] and :key[noise].
 But SDT doesn't require this.
+When the threshold is moved to one side or the other, we say the model is exhibiting :term[bias].

 The threshold can be set *higher*, so that stronger evidence must be measured for the model to respond :key['present'].
-In this case, the model will respond :key['absent'] for a wider range of values, and we say that the model is biased towards responding :key['absent']:
+In this case, the model will respond :key['present'] for a narrow range of values, and we say that the model has a :term[conservative bias]:

 <sdt-example-model>
   <detectable-control run pause reset trials="10" duration="500"></detectable-control>